top of page

 I firmly believe that the most important thing I offer in our sessions is my open and honest self, as well as a non-judgemental, human-to-human connection that allows you the space you need.
 Having said that, I have worked hard to achieve this, so here's a brief overview of my background and qualifications.

-I have run workshops for anxiety, facilitated training on mental health, and supported teen students and adults through mentoring programmes.
+I've run workshops for anxiety and anger, facilitated training on mental health, and supported teens and adults through mentoring programmes.

-I have volunteered for Samaritans, Mind, Talking Spaces and Just B.
+I volunteered for Samaritans (as a listener) Mind, Talking Spaces and Just B (as a therapist)

 Qualifications: